 This map identifies municipal urban growth areas (MUGAs) within the Southwest UGA.
 A MUGA contains all the land within a city's current incorporated limits, plus adjacent, unincorporated territory which the city and county have identified as potentially appropriate for annexation at some time in the future.
-The map is also reflected in the countywide planning policies (CPP) Appendix B which is adopted through Snohomish County Tomorrow.
+The map is also reflected in the Countywide Planning Policies (CPP) Appendix B which is adopted through Snohomish County Tomorrow.
 The MUGA will be used by Snohomish County in planning for future population and employment growth.

-Open Space Corridors/Greenbelt Areas Map (Map 4)
+Open Space Corridors and Wildlife Areas Map (Map 4)

-The countywide Open Space Corridors/ Greenbelt Areas map geographically depicts various types of largely "open" land in Snohomish County that, taken in the aggregate, can serve as greenbelts to help structure land development patterns.
+The countywide Open Space Corridors and Wildlife Areas map geographically depicts various types of largely "open" land in Snohomish County that, taken in the aggregate, can serve as greenbelts to help structure land development patterns.
 This map is incorporated herein by this reference.
 Many of the land categories listed under Policy LU 10.A.1 have been included in this map.

-The purpose of the map is to provide a geographical framework to guide present and future implementation strategies for preserving open space and developing greenbelt corridors within and between urban growth areas.
+The purpose of the map is to provide a geographical framework to guide present and future implementation strategies for preserving open space and wildlife habitat and developing open space and wildlife corridors within and between urban growth areas.